chris-townsend/project-two/README.md

  ![Email message before send](./assets/images/readme-images/email-js-before.webp)
  ![Confirmed Email](./assets/images/readme-images/email-js.webp)

-5. Instructions Modal - When the Instructions button is clicked the Instructions pop-up modal will appear and the background is darkened slightly to cover the homepage.
+5. <b> Instructions Modal -</b> When the Instructions button is clicked the Instructions pop-up modal will appear and the background is darkened slightly to cover the homepage.
 The font used within this modal has been kept as Montserrat Alternates to keep the style consistent through-out.
 The Instructions have been kept simple so that they are easy to understand.
 The X to close the Instructions box changes colour on hover to give feedback to the user that it is interactive.
 It is located in the top right of the box.
 Another added feature for closing the modal is that a user can click anywhere outside the box to get back onto the homepage.
 This was implemented for the age demographic of the game; they might not see the X button in the top right corner and it is slightly harder to click on smaller objects with the mallet cursor.

 ![Instructions](./assets/images/readme-images/instruction-modal.webp)

-6. Social Icons - The social media icons that have been added to the footer of my modals have been made **interactive** by using the *hover*: *transform* function.
+6. <b> Social Icons -</b> The social media icons that have been added to the footer of my modals have been made **interactive** by using the *hover*: *transform* function.
 This just adds a little extra UX  for the user and makes them acknowledge when the icons being hovered over.

 ![Social Icons hover Effect](./assets/images/readme-images/hover-social-icon.webp)

-7. Audio Buttons - At the bottom of my homepage I have added a footer and within it are my audio buttons.
+7. <b> Audio Buttons -</b> At the bottom of my homepage I have added a footer and within it are my audio buttons.
 The buttons give the user the option to play/pause and stop the audio.
 As the buttons are quite small, it's sometimes hard to click on them with the mallet cursor.
 I have added a pointer cursor so that the user knows when they are hovering over these buttons.
 The audio is a fun jazz track which was picked to be fairly short, just long enough to read the instructions before clicking onto the game page.

 ![Footer music buttons](./assets/images/readme-images/footer-music-button.webp)
 ![Footer Button css Code ](./assets/images/readme-images/footer-cursor-pointer.webp)

-8. Mallet Cursor - For extra customization and interactivity I have added a cartoon mallet as a cursor when using a mouse.
+8. <b> Mallet Cursor -</b> For extra customization and interactivity I have added a cartoon mallet as a cursor when using a mouse.
 The co-ordinates for the cursor have been set using JavaScript and CSS to allow an animation of a whacking hammer when the mouse is clicked.

 ![Mallet Cursor](./assets/images/readme-images/mallet-cursor.webp)

-9. Game Timer - The Game will start immediately after clicking the Play button on the homepage and the timer will begin counting down from 20 seconds.
+9. <b> Game Timer -</b> The Game will start immediately after clicking the Play button on the homepage and the timer will begin counting down from 20 seconds.
 The timer is displayed as Time Left and is easy to see while playing the game.
 When the timer reaches 0 an alert will pop up to tell the user the game is over and gives them there personal score.

 ![Time Left display](./assets/images/readme-images/time-left.webp)
 ![Game over alert](./assets/images/readme-images/game-over-alert.webp)

-10. Game Scoreboard - The Scoreboard can easily be seen during gameplay and its displayed as Your Score on the game page.
+10. <b> Game Scoreboard -</b>  The Scoreboard can easily be seen during gameplay and its displayed as Your Score on the game page.
 The Scoreboard has been styled in a similar way to the home screen buttons.
 For every successful hit of a mole the score counter will +1.
 At the end of the game an alert will pop up with the number of successful moles hits.

 ![Score board](./assets/images/readme-images/score-board.webp)

-11. Home button on game page - On the right-hand side of the game page, at the top, there is a home icon which when clicked will take you back to the homepage.
+11. <b> Home button on game page -</b> On the right-hand side of the game page, at the top, there is a home icon which when clicked will take you back to the homepage.
 I have added the CSS hover effect to add interactivity and to acknowledge the user when the button is being hovered over.
 The blue circle icon will hide into the green background and only the white house will be displayed.

 ![Button to homepage](./assets/images/readme-images/gamepage-home-icon.webp)
 ![Button to homepage after hover](./assets/images/readme-images/gamepage-home-icon-hover.webp)

-12. Mole Favicon - A favicon was generated by uploading a mole image for the logo to [Favicon Generator](https://favicon.io/favicon-converter/).
+12. <b> Mole Favicon -</b> A favicon was generated by uploading a mole image for the logo to [Favicon Generator](https://favicon.io/favicon-converter/).
 The icon is created and then saved in the game images folder and linked in the head section of the HTML.
 The favicon was created with the theme of Whack-A-Mole and chosen to be associated with this website as an extra visual support for the user.
 It should create brand awareness and recognizability for the user and help them find the page quicker and easier.

 ![Favicon Logo](./assets/images/readme-images/favicon-icon.webp)

- 13. Game Sounds - When the mouse is clicked, the user will hear a whack sound.
+ 13. <b> Game Sounds -</b> When the mouse is clicked, the user will hear a whack sound.
 On successful hit of a mole the user will hear a different whack sound.
 This has been added for extra interactivity and added engagement with the user.
 I couldn't find a suitable image for when a mole has been hit, so I decided to use sound instead.

 ***
 ## Future Features